brather1ng/RePoE/docs/gem_tooltips.md

   parameters and the return value is the line.
 3. An object with the fields `text` and `value`: Replace `{0}` in `text` with the `value` (a number) to get the line.
   You can handle this the same as 2. but with a single value instead of an array.
+4. An object with only the field `text`: The stat has no effect at this level and does not need to be displayed.
+You can assume values of 0 in most cases.